nf-core/eager/docs/usage.md

 - Qualimap is run on each sample, after merging of libraries (i.e. your values will reflect the values of all libraries combined - after being damage trimmed etc.).
-- Genotyping will typically be performed on each `sample` independently as normally all libraries will have been merged together.
+- Genotyping will be typically performed on each `sample` independently, as normally all libraries will have been merged together.
 However, if you have a mixture of single-stranded and double-stranded libraries, you will normally need to genotype separately.
-In this case you **must** give each the SS and DS libraries _distinct_ `Sample_IDs` otherwise you will receive a `file collision` error in steps such as `sexdeterrmine`, and merge these yourself.
+In this case you **must** give each the SS and DS libraries _distinct_ `Sample_IDs`; otherwise you will receive a `file collision` error in steps such as `sexdeterrmine`, and then you will need to merge these yourself.
 We will consider changing this behaviour in the future if there is enough interest.

 #### `--udg_type`